The Advantage of SMS Short Codes

-You might wonder what the benefits are of using short codes over a regular phone number are and whether it’s right for your business.
+You might wonder what the benefits of using short codes over a regular phone number are and whether it’s right for your business.

 - Short codes are brief and memorable.
 You can use them in numerous areas of your business, from digital to print, radio, and other offline advertising channels.
 And you can easily create different keywords to know which marketing channels are working and which aren’t.

-- There’s an SMS Short code directory where users can look up short codes, which can give your text campaigns more legitimacy.
+- There’s an SMS short code directory where users can look up short codes, which can give your text campaigns more legitimacy.

 Shared vs. dedicated short codes

 One of the biggest benefits of shared short codes is the cost savings.
-The cost is shared across multiple businesses, which reduces the total amount each individual business will spend to use the code.
+Multiple businesses share the cost, which reduces the total amount each individual business will spend to use the code.

 Dangers of a shared code